y1zv/shopping_WebSite/ReadMe.txt

-Hi there, This is a simple shopping webSite build my me the tools I used in this project is :
+Hi there, This is a simple shopping webSite build by me the tools I used in this project is :
 1. JavaScript
 2. jQuery
 3. Html